10 tips for getting started with machine learning

 Machine learning (ML) is fast becoming a litmus test for forward-thinking CIOs.
 Companies that fail to adopt machine learning for product development or business operations risk falling behind more nimble competitors in the coming decade.
-That's according to Dan Olley, who as the CTO of Elsevier, the scientific and health information unit of RELX Group, has ratcheted up his organization's adoption of ML technologies in recent years.
+That's according to Dan Olley, who as the CTO of Elsevier, the scientific and health information unit of RELX Group, has ratcheted up his organisation's adoption of ML technologies in recent years.

 "I fundamentally believe that we are at a tipping point with machine learning and it's going to change the way we interact with the digital world over the next decade," Olley told an audience of his peers last month at the CIO100 Symposium in Colorado Springs, Colo.
 "We're going to have decisions increasingly made by machines."